Skip to main content

 Keratoacanthoma

-Keratoacanthomas are dome-shaped tumors that often have a crater-like area in the middle, similar to a volcano.
+Keratoacanthomas (KAs) are dome-shaped tumors that often have a crater-like area in the middle, like a volcano.
 These tumors tend to start on sun-exposed skin.
 They may start out growing quickly, but their growth usually slows down.
 Many keratoacanthomas shrink or even go away on their own over time without any treatment.
 But some continue to grow, and a few may even spread to other parts of the body.

 Other types of skin cancer